 Emory & Henry is nestled in an outdoor adventure paradise with lush forests to hike, mountains to ascend, creeks to paddle, cliffs to climb, and deep caves to explore, all within just minutes from the campus.
 The Appalachian and Iron Mountain trails, The Virginia Creeper Trail, The Mount Rogers National Recreation Area, The Jefferson and George Washington national forests, and the New, Holston, and Clinch rivers are all close by.

-Because of the program’s growing popularity and prominence, Emory & Henry President Jake Schrum encouraged the development of the summer adventure school.
-By hosting the school, the College creates the opportunity for a larger number of prospective E&H students to not only experience the environment in which the College is located, but also to bring to their engagement with the outdoors the liberal arts perspective from a top liberal arts school.
+Because of the program’s growing popularity and prominence, Emory & Henry President Jake Schrum encouraged the development of the Summer Adventure Program.
+By hosting the program, the College creates the opportunity for a larger number of prospective E&H students to not only experience the environment in which the College is located, but also to bring to their engagement with the outdoors the liberal arts perspective from a top liberal arts school.

 As a member of the College faculty and director of an adventure program, Harrison has been in a unique position to cultivate and guide students into learning opportunities that are a synthesis of academic writing projects and adventure experiences.

 After completing his graduate work, Harrison began teaching writing and literature courses in the fall of 1998 at Emory & Henry College.
-In 1999, he started an extracurricular hiking club, and in 2005 the club became the E&H Outdoor Program, which is home of the Outdoor Leadership Program.
-He is the architect of the E&H Semester-A-Trail program, which offers students the opportunity to remain fulltime students while attempting a thru-hike of the entire Appalachian Trail.
+In 1999, he started an extracurricular hiking club, and in 2005 the club became the E&H Outdoor Program.
+He is the architect of the E&H Semester-A-Trail program, which offers students the opportunity to remain full-time students while attempting a thru-hike of the entire Appalachian Trail.